HC-One: The Elms residents 'not safe' at four-inquest care home

 At the time the closure was announced, the chair of Cambridgeshire County Council's adults and health committee, Richard Howitt, said: "I actually think that the investigative journalism that's taken place around HC-One has uncovered some deep faults both within the company and within the system of how these care contracts are awarded."

+Conservative councillor Chris Boden said he was "shocked that HC-One didn't take up the opportunity for the care home to be transferred as a going concern to a third party… and the fact they failed to act positively when the option was open to them I find very, very upsetting".

+"I do hope they're not using this as an excuse to try just to sell the site off for capital value and that's what's been at the forefront of their mind, rather than the care of the individuals whom they took on in their establishment and who now face so much uncertainty," he said.

-Julie Kerry, HC-One executive director, quality and chief nurse, said: "We are clear that we have not provided the standard of care at The Elms that residents and their loved ones deserve.
+Julie Kerry, HC-One executive director of quality and chief nurse, said: "We are clear that we have not provided the standard of care at The Elms that residents and their loved ones deserve.

 "These shortcomings all stem from severe recruitment and retention challenges, which made the day-to-day running of the home very difficult.